Election Commission of Pakistan: Autonomy and independence

 The Commission retains full financial autonomy and independence from all government control.
 Without government interference, the commission performs its functions and conduct of nationwide general elections, as well as for the by-elections decided by the Election Commission itself.
 The commission also prepares polling schemes, appoints polling personnel, assigns voters and arranges for the maintenance of law and order.

 In its ruling in the case Election Commission v.
 Javed Hashmi, the Supreme Court held that "in the election matters the Election Tribunals which are to be appointed by the Chief Election Commissioner" have exclusive jurisdiction and the jurisdiction of all courts in such matters was excluded.
 However, this is subject to an exception when there is no legal remedy is available to an aggrieved party during the process of election or after its completion and is against an order of an election functionary which is patently illegal jurisdiction, the effect of which is to disenfranchise a candidate.
 In such a case, candidate can press into service Constitutional jurisdiction of the High Court.
 The Supreme Court of Pakistan has since then consistently followed this judgment.

 Members

+The ECP has a four-member panel from all the four provinces (Punjab, Sindh, Balochistan and Khyber Pakhtunkhwa) and four Provincial Election Commissioners.
+The Commission transacts its business by holding meetings.
+All members of the Election Commission have equal status and say in the decisions of the Commission.

+The President of Pakistan appoints the Chief Election Commissioner of Pakistan and four members of Election Commission.
+The Prime Minister of Pakistan and Leader of the Opposition (Pakistan) in the National Assembly of Pakistan recommends three names for appointment of CEC and for each Member to a parliamentary committee for hearing and confirmation of any one person against each post.